 Patrick's Role in the New Library

 Heath's support of a bond committee and subsequent successful bond election in 2007 helped bring about a 30,000 square foot new library, certified in Leadership in Energy and Environmental Design, which opened its doors in June of 2011.

-Patrick Heath and his wife, Carla, continue to attend every library fund raising, public relations event and library program that they can possibly attend.
+Although Patrick Heath and his wife, Carla, have moved to the Dallas area to be close to family, they continue to maintain a strong attachment to this library and community.
 Heath's influence is far reaching, he is well respected and admired, and his insight and perseverance have proved invaluable to the Boerne Public Library (and now the Patrick Heath Public Library) over the past 30 years.
-His labor on behalf of all libraries is tireless, and his singular efforts on the state level have moved Texas libraries to a superior standing.
+His labor on behalf of all libraries have been tireless, and his singular efforts on the state level have moved Texas libraries to a superior standing.